Painting with Brushes

 The path created with the brush tool can be edited at any time using the Node tool to change its shape.
 The brush attributes can be changed at any time after the object is created, by selecting new attributes or brush types from the brush panel.

-The Pressure Brush tool is used to paint with variable width vector brushes.
 The variable width profile is determined by the amount of pressure applied by the stylus on the tablet.
 The pressure may be simulated using slow or fast mouse paint strokes.
 The resulting object will contain a path consisting of curve segments.